 Get a BIG Hard Drive

 Your hard drive stores all of your VR games and applications on it.
-And while most virtual reality games are small in size, you need to think about the future.
+And while most virtual reality games are small, you need to consider the future.
 We recommend buying a hard drive that is 1 TB or larger.
 This will give you enough flexibility to put whatever you want on it.

 VR Safety Tips

 These VR tips are to help you with your personal safety while wearing and using your VR headset.
 They are designed to help you prevent motion sickness while playing virtual reality.

 Feeling motion sickness and headaches is normal when you first try virtual reality.
 As cool as virtual reality is, don’t overdo it.
 For most people, it will take a couple of sessions to get used to the sensation of the experience.
 Small doses will help you get used to the feeling and reduce motion sickness.